testobsessed/chatWordCount/README.md

 * **ChatGPT's advice was hit-or-miss**.
 When I asked ChatGPT for advice on writing a better prompt, its corrections sometimes worked and sometimes didn't.
 * No matter how carefully I crafted the prompt, **ChatGPT was still inconsistent** in its behavior.

-Here I pick up where I left off.
+In these experiments, I pick up where I left off.
+(I included links to the relevant ChatGPT sessions for each experiment in addition to screenshots.)

-## Experiment 1: Use the Last Prompt from July
+## Experiment 1: Try the Last Prompt

 At the end of my experiments in July, I had a prompt that came tantalizingly close to working but as I recalled still wasn't quite there.